TESLA COILS |

 I saw that I would be able to transmit power provided I could construct a certain apparatus -- and I have, as I will show you later.
 I have constructed and patented a form of apparatus which, with a moderate elevation of a few hundred feet, can break the air stratum down.
 You will then see something like an aurora borealis across the sky, and the energy will go to the distant place. ...I came to the conviction that it would be ultimately possible, without any elevated antenna --- with very small elevation --- to break down the upper stratum of the air and transmit the current by conduction. -N. Tesla 1916

-9. THE US GOVT BLEW UP WARDENCLYFFE TOWER TO PREVENT WWI GERMAN SPIES FROM CONTACTING U-BOATS?
+9. THE US GOVT BLEW UP WARDENCLYFFE TOWER TO PREVENT WW-1 GERMAN SPIES FROM CONTACTING U-BOATS?
 NOPE.

 No, actually it was destroyed by its new owners after Tesla went bankrupt.
 Tesla hadn't been paying rent on his downtown NYC apartment suite, so his landlord (the Waldorf Hotel) took over the mortgage on his land at Wardenclyffe.
 They wanted to sell it to developers, but the giant "crazy tower" had greatly lowered the value on the property.
 They had it dynamited.
 Later Hugo Gernsback in his magazine "The Electrical Experimenter" published several fearmongering articles about foreign "spies" erecting hidden secret radio antennas to communicate with German submarines off the coast.
-His magazine claimed that the US Government destroyed Tesla's tower because people were convinced it was being used for this.
-But actually the situation was just like the recent one today: Afga, the owners of the Wardenclyffe land still wanted to demolish Tesla's brick lab building in order to make the land more attractive to real estate developers.
+His magazine claimed that the US Government destroyed Tesla's tower because people were convinced it was being used by german spies.
+But actually the situation was much like the recent one at Wardenclyffe today: Afga, the owners of the Wardenclyffe land, still wanted to demolish Tesla's brick lab building in order to make the land more attractive to real estate developers.

 10. TESLA DESIGNED THE NIAGARA FALLS GENERATORS?